killean-johnson/go-hubspot/generated/v3/pipelines/docs/PipelineStage.md

 ### NewPipelineStage

-`func NewPipelineStage(createdAt time.Time, archived bool, metadata map[string]string, displayOrder int32, label string, id string, updatedAt time.Time, ) *PipelineStage`
+`func NewPipelineStage(createdAt time.Time, archived bool, displayOrder int32, label string, id string, updatedAt time.Time, ) *PipelineStage`

 NewPipelineStage instantiates a new PipelineStage object This constructor will assign default values to properties that have it defined,